errinlarsen/pontifex/README.md

 While it's true that Solitaire is easily completed by hand given ample time, using a computer is much quicker and easier.
-Because of that, Solitaire conversion routines are available in many languages, though I've not yet run across one in Ruby.
+Because of that, Solitaire conversion routines are available in many languages, though I've not yet run across one in Ruby.  (originally published [HERE](http://rubyquiz.com/quiz1.html) in the pages of the Ruby Quiz, by James Edward Gray II)

 This week's quiz is to write a Ruby script that does the encryption and decryption of messages using the Solitaire cipher.